hedlundemma/FIFA2023-sql/README.md

 LIMIT 10

-//Players that are unavailable due to disciplinary reasons SELECT *
+##Players that are unavailable due to disciplinary reasons
+SELECT *
 FROM stats
 WHERE event = "red card" OR event = "yellow card"

 ORDER BY event;

-// List a teams roster
+##List a teams roster
 SELECT "name",
 players.first_name as player_f_name,
 players.last_name as player_l_name,